ibm-cloud-docs/pattern-maximo-on-satellite/pre-certification.md

 | | Is IBM responsible for any third party? | |
 | | Is e2e Service Management Defined? | |
 | | Who has tooling responsibility? | |
 {: caption="Table 1.
-Architecture decisions for DevOps" caption-side="bottom"}
+Pre-certification question in each aspect" caption-side="bottom"}